 For instance, you might give an answer to something without really pausing to consider your emotional response.
 I myself am guilty of this.
 A friend might ask something of me and my knee-jerk reaction is to say yes.

 It’s hard to be confident, assertive, and get what you want and need when not considering yourself for even a moment.
 In a way, mediation helps to slow down and pull apart threads of thought and emotion.
 When you do this you recognize underlying feelings and needs that might otherwise be squashed by day-to-day activity and unconscious tides of thought.

 Becoming more in tune with everything going on inside enables you to make better judgments and decisions based on your genuine needs and desires.

 In effect, it enables you to make better choices for yourself and to more confidently pursue what you need and want.

 Through the process of becoming more in tune with yourself, you can also discover the constantly changing and layered emotions and feelings within.
 Even when feeling a total absence of joy, you can find it through meditation by exploring a deeper level where joy still resides.

-Meditation is not about shunning negative emotions and thoughts but through accepting and moving past them, more quickly arriving back to the positive ones that are still there.
+Meditation is not about shunning negative emotions and thoughts but about accepting and moving past them.

 5. Meditation can help you relax but also bring you more energy